Samreen2611/Order-Management-System/README.md

 # Order-Management-System
-Sql Basics qurires have been applied on it
+Sql Basics quires have been applied on it